whitenode/riak_mapreduce_utils/README.markdown

 map_key()
 ----------------

-The **map_id** function takes one optional argument, the name of the bucket to print keys from.
+The **map_key** function takes one optional argument, the name of the bucket to print keys from.
 If specified, records belonging to a bucket different from the one specified will be filtered out.
-If the parameter is not specified, the key of all records that are passed to the function will be output.
+If the parameter is not specified, the keys of all records that are passed to the function will be output.

 ###Example